shvetamKumar/mirage/API_REFERENCE.md

 ```

 ### Create API Key
 Generate a new API key for authentication.
+This operation is **exempt from request quotas**.

 ```http
 POST /api/v1/auth/api-keys